atacansuder/obsidian-furigana-generator/README.md

 ### General Settings

 -   **Language**: Sets the display language for the plugin's interface and commands.

-    -   **Auto**: Uses Obsidian's current language setting.
-    -   **English**: Sets the language to English.
-    -   **日本語**: Sets the language to Japanese.
+Available languages are English and Japanese.

-    -   > **Note**: After changing the language, you may need to reload Obsidian for the changes to fully apply in the command palette and context menus.
+    > **Note**: After changing the language, you may need to reload Obsidian for the changes to fully apply in the command palette and context menus.

 -   **Furigana generation scope**: Controls how frequently furigana is added for recurring words within a given text.